PlanetaryRobotics/IrisRoverPackage/Apps/FrontendSoftware/README.md

 git submodule update --init --recursive --remote
 ```

-Make sure `python` and [required packages](https://github.com/PlanetaryRobotics/FLEUR/blob/redesign-dev/README.md#Development) are installed.
-A copy of FLEUR can be found in `Apps/FrontendSoftware/public/FLEUR`.

 Install `node@14.20.1` (it's recommended to use `nvm`), `npm`, `yarn`, and a c-compiler (`xcode` if on a mac).

 **NOTE:** If using MacOS and `nvm` make sure nvm setup is in `~/.zshenv` (what normally goes in `~/.bash_profile`)